ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 * Win32 applications
 * Android Enterprise system applications

-When deploying a hybrid solution, the application lifecycle method should be considered as other management solutions such as SCCM may be performing the same service.
+When deploying a hybrid solution, the application lifecycle method should be considered as other management solutions such as MECM may be performing the same service.

 Applications Design Decisions for all agencies and implementation types.